FennStatistics/CAMtools_documentation/docs/CAM-App.md

-This is helpful if you have specified two contradictory concepts in a study.
-In the **example CAM** below participants were surveyed regarding their motivation to use their “own car” or “public transport”.
+**Example**: This is helpful if you have specified two contradictory concepts in a study.
+In the example CAM below participants were surveyed regarding their motivation to use their “own car” or “public transport”.
 This is an interesting study design to analyze the perception of opposing poles or concepts.
 In such a case, it would not meaningful to compute the overall mean valence.
 Instead, the mean valence over the neighborhood of the respective concept of the first or second order (one or two steps away, i.e., concepts that are directly connected to the respective concept are one step away) indicates the negative assessment of “public transport” and the mixed assessment of “own car” in this CAM.
 It is also possible to temporarily remove connections (and / or concepts) in order to not distort the neighborhood statistics (e.g., mean valence two steps away from the concept “own car”).
 Click on the example CAM to enlarge it in new tab - could take few seconds:

 <a href="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/CAM_example_sendtner2021.jpg" target="_blank">
   <img alt="CAM Example missing"  style="height:300px;" class="centerImg" src="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/CAM_example_sendtner2021.jpg" />